Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 where $B(a,b)$ is the Beta function.
 The model thus predicts a decreasing density profile and increasing land consumption with distance, with a maximum commuting range $r_f = Y/a$.

 Finally, one may explore the effect of alternative utility functions.
 For example, choosing $U(z,s) = z + \alpha \log s$ leads to an exponential density decay:

-which corresponds to the classic exponential profile observed in many monocentric cities \cite{Clark:1951}.
+which corresponds to the classic exponential profile observed in many monocentric cities \cite{Clark:1951}, as discussed in~\ref{subsec:clark}.
 This illustrates how the mathematical form of the utility function acts analogously to a free energy landscape: it governs equilibrium distributions and spatial structure, just as energy functionals do in physical systems.